kiprasmel/cputils/README.md

   examples:
     simple:
-      cputils-run a.cpp               # reads input from clipboard cputils-run a.cpp -             # reads input from file "a.cpp.in"
+      cputils-run a.cpp               # reads input from clipboard cputils-run a.cpp -             # reads input from file "a.cpp.txt"
       cputils-run a.cpp - in          # reads input from file "in"

     with args to the compiler: